List of Marvel Comics characters: V: Vengeance in other media

-The Michael Badilino incarnation of Vengeance appeared in the 2007 video game Ghost Rider.
+The Michael Badilino incarnation of Vengeance appears in Ghost Rider (2007).

 Octavia Vermis

-Octavia Vermis is a fictional character appearing in American comic books published by Marvel Comics.
+Octavia Vermis is a character appearing in American comic books published by Marvel Comics.
+Created by Karla Pacheco and Pere Pérez, she first appeared in Spider-Woman (vol. 7) #2 (July 2020).

 Octavia Vermis is the daughter of Otto Vermis.
+After escaping from Hydra, Vermis had the High Evolutionary create a clone girl named Ophelia who she could raise herself.
+Spider-Woman forms a reluctant alliance with Vermis while seeking to stabilize her own condition.
+However, Vermis betrays Spider-Woman and the High Evolutionary, seeking to claim the latter's technology.
+In the ensuing battle, Vermis is knocked into the High Evolutionary's array, transforming her into a dinosaur-like form.
+The High Evolutionary states that he may have the means to cure Vermis, but takes her in for the time being.

 Otto Vermis

-Count Otto Vermis is a fictional character appearing in American comic books published by Marvel Comics.
+Count Otto Vermis is a character appearing in American comic books published by Marvel Comics.
 His only appearance (in main Marvel continuity) was in Marvel Spotlight #32 (February 1977), the book that featured the first appearance of Spider-Woman.

 Otto Vermis was the leader of Hydra's European branch and the father of Octavia Vermis.
 Vermis recruited Jessica Drew (whom by that time went by the name "Arachne") into Hydra at a time when she was suffering from amnesia and had no clue about her own past.
 He then manipulated her into falling in love with fellow agent Jared and attempting to kill Nick Fury.
-Vermis promised to find out the truth about Arachne's past and did a sincere effort in that direction, although the findings were incomplete and misleading.
+Vermis promised to find out the truth about Arachne's past and made a sincere effort in that direction, although the findings were incomplete and misleading.
 Ultimately, he kept what little he knew hidden from Arachne until soon before his death.

 Vertigo

-Vertigo is the name of two fictional characters appearing in American comic books published by Marvel Comics.
+Vertigo is the name of two supervillains appearing in Marvel Comics.

+Salem's Seven

+Vertigo first appeared in Fantastic Four #186 (September, 1977), and was created by Len Wein and George Pérez.

+Vertigo is a member of Salem's Seven, a group of witches led by Nicholas Scratch.
+She is the daughter of Scratch, and granddaughter of Agatha Harkness.

+Vertigo is capable of wielding magic on par with the rest of the New Salemites.
+In addition, she is able to induce debilitating vertigo and nausea.